All on 4 in Mexico

 A transparent side view of a mouth.
 4 dental implants can be seen through the transparent gums.
 A full arch of teeth is about to be connected to the abutments above the implants.

-It is created from one solid piece and requires a reduced number of implants.
-That means reduced costs, improved healing time, better bite stability, and fewer complications.
+It is created from one solid piece and requires fewer implants, which leads to reduced costs, improved healing time, better bite stability, fewer complications, and certain health benefits.

 All patients are different and all dentists have different opinions.
 That is why you should always check with your dentist what is the best option for you.